 James Schummer joined Kellogg in 1997 after getting his PhD in Economics from the University of Rochester.
-His research areas include game theory and mechanism design.
+His research areas include game theory, axiomatic resource allocation, and mechanism design.

 Game Theory, Mechanism Design, Market Design, Collective Decision-making.